techthumb1/techthumb.org/aboutme.md

 - I am an avid learner of all things Tech.
 - I see challenges as solutions waiting to be solved.
 - I thrive by myself, but excel in a team environment.
-- I love people, but appreciate alone time as well.
+- I love people, but appreciate the silence of solitary.

 ## this is a header